tacascer-org/xml-processor/README.md

 ### Usage

 To use the `XmlIncludeFlattener`, you need to create an instance of the class and use one of the APIs according to your needs.
-Here is a basic examples:
+Here is a basic example:

 #### Flattening Includes from a String